Evaluation, Treatment, and Natural History of Children With Cancer

 |Official Title:||Treatment of Children With Cancer|

-To be able to follow and evaluate children with cancer or pre-cancer syndromes referred to the Pediatric Oncology Branch who present with disease manifestations that lend themselves to clinical evaluation and are of unique scientific import.
+- Evaluate children and adults with cancer [ Time Frame: End of treatment ]evaluate longitudinally children and adults with cancer referred to the Pediatric Oncology Branch (POB) who present with disease manifestations that lend themselves to clinical evaluation and are of unique scientific importance

 |United States, Maryland|

 |National Institutes of Health Clinical Center, 9000 Rockville Pike|

 |Bethesda, Maryland, United States, 20892|